CumulusNetworks/docs/content/cumulus-linux-42/Layer-3/Routing/Route-Filtering-and-Redistribution.md

 A route map filters routes from Zebra into the Linux kernel.
 To apply the route map, you specify the routing protocol (bgp, ospf, or static) and the route map name.

+The following example commands apply the route map called metric to BGP:

 {{< tabs "TabID152 ">}}

 {{< tab "NCLU Commands ">}}